 Many foreign firms incorporated outside of Bangladesh register in Bangladesh to carry out business.
 Business firms are incorporated and registered under the provisions of the Companies Act of 1994.
 Foreign investors normally form corporations in Bangladesh.
 Two broad categories of corporations exist: public and private.
 Companies of either type may be limited or unlimited.
 The liability of the shareholders of a limited company is restricted to the amount of share capital subscribed by them or held in their name.
 The liability of the shareholders of an unlimited company is not as restricted.

-If a foreign company wishes to invest in an industrial project (manufacturing unit) in Bangladesh, additional guidelines also apply.
+If a foreign company wishes to invest in an industrial project (manufacturing unit) in Bangladesh, then additional guidelines also apply.
 Please visit the following links for more information:

 BIDA also provides online business services starting from business registration, registration tracking services, visa invitation letters, branch/liaison representative services, work permits, and other related services.